wwwiretap/zauberflote-1/README.md

 # Zauberflote

-This gem enable your application to save contacts in Highrise
+This gem let your application save contacts in Highrise

 ## Installation